 WHEN TO PLANT

-Bearded iris do well in most well drained garden soils.
+Bearded irises do well in most well-drained garden soils.
 If you have heavy soil, adding humus, coarse sand or rice hulls will improve drainage.
 Creating raised beds is the easiest way to ensure proper drainage.